Kindertransport: Organisation and management

-Within a very short time, the Movement for the Care of Children from Germany, later known as the Refugee Children's Movement (RCM), sent representatives to Germany and Austria to establish the systems for choosing, organising, and transporting the children.
+Within a short time, the Movement for the Care of Children from Germany, later known as the Refugee Children's Movement (RCM), sent representatives to Germany and Austria to establish the systems for choosing, organising, and transporting the children.
 The Central British Fund for German Jewry provided funding for the rescue operation.

 On 25 November, British citizens heard an appeal for foster homes on the BBC Home Service radio station from former Home Secretary Viscount Samuel.
 Soon there were 500 offers, and RCM volunteers started visiting possible foster homes and reporting on conditions.
 They did not insist that the homes for Jewish children should be Jewish homes.
 Nor did they probe too carefully into the motives and character of the families: it was sufficient for the houses to look clean and the families to seem respectable.

 In Germany, a network of organisers was established, and these volunteers worked around the clock to make priority lists of those most in peril: teenagers who were in concentration camps or in danger of arrest, Polish children or teenagers threatened with deportation, children in Jewish orphanages, children whose parents were too impoverished to keep them, or children with a parent in a concentration camp.
 Once the children were identified or grouped by list, their guardians or parents were issued a travel date and departure details.
 They could only take a small sealed suitcase with no valuables and only ten marks or less in money.
 Some children had nothing but a manila tag with a number on the front and their name on the back, others were issued with a numbered identity card with a photo: